knative/serving/community/ROLES.md

 *   Originally authored or contributed major functionality to an area

-*   An approver in the top-level OWNERS file for the group’s code
+*   An approver in the CODEOWNERS file for the group’s code

 *   Approver for some part of the codebase for at least 3 months